stefets/stefets/README.md

-My repositories defined here are intended to be used for performances of all kinds using the awesome [mididings API](https://github.com/mididings/mididings) as the *kernel* of my logic.
+My repositories defined here are intended to be used for performances of all kinds using the awesome [mididings API](https://github.com/mididings/mididings) as the *controller* of my logic.

 ⚡ [stagedings](https://github.com/stefets/stagedings) is a Web UI and API I wrote to navigate scenes and subscenes in mididings